SavNov/Writing/Jason Grace/Jason Grace Brain Dump.md

 "Thank you for your generosity, Centurion."
 Gwen breathed.
 "If this is a trick to board that vessel and flee arrest, though, Jason Grace, I will be honor-bound to bring you in.
 By any means necessary.
 And escort you to the Senate for execution."
 Dakota warned.
 A bead of sweat rolled down Jason's neck as he eyed the sea, every muscle in his body rigid from stress.
-*Am I really sure about this?
-My gut could be my execution.* He thought.
+_Am I really sure about this?
+My gut could be my execution._ He thought.
 He clenched his fists and boarded the boat, feeling it slosh beneath him.
 Children of Jupiter were never to test Neptune's patience.
 They had their domain, Neptune had his.
 He could be signing his own death warrant, literally.
-*I do this because it must be done.* Jason repeated the mantra his Praetor had given him, that the Wolf House had drilled into him, because it was the only way he could convince himself to board a boat and head out into a Typhoon with lightning to potentially fight a battle deep in enemy territory.
+_I do this because it must be done._ Jason repeated the mantra his Praetor had given him, that the Wolf House had drilled into him, because it was the only way he could convince himself to board a boat and head out into a Typhoon with lightning to potentially fight a battle deep in enemy territory.
 The voice of the winds whispered in his ear as he pushed off, eyeing the icy water of the Pacific that splashed into the Pax, feeling a chunk of ice smack his foot.
-*If I told you who you were up against, Jason Grace, you would beg me to freeze you.*
+_If I told you who you were up against, Jason Grace, you would beg me to freeze you._
 "I am aware of the stakes, Centurion Dakota."
 Jason breathed, as he felt it in his gut that he wasn't the only one running out of time.
 "Even more than you are."
-Above, Jason felt something *powerful* stir.
+Above, Jason felt something _powerful_ stir.
 He sensed it in his gut, in his instincts, in the blow of the wind on his skin.
 A huge commercial airliner.
 As if on auto-pilot, his mouth moved before his brain had time to process what he was saying.
 "American one-one-eight, Boeing seven-six-seven, two-two-three Echo Romeo… flight level three-five-zero, Lima-Alpha-X-Ray to Juliet-Foxtrot-Kilo… heading zero-seven-six, four hundred knots…"
 Jason blinked, mouth opening and closing momentarily.
 "Did I just…?"
 He whispered to himself.
 It had felt as natural as breathing.
 Inside the plane though, was something that made the hairs on the back of his neck stand up again.
 Lightning.
 Lots of it.
 The most powerful source of lightning he'd ever felt in all his years as a Legionnaire.
 He considered trying to summon it, then corrected himself.
-*It's in a commercial airliner, full of people.
-Even trying would kill everyone aboard.*
+_It's in a commercial airliner, full of people.
+Even trying would kill everyone aboard._
 So he was left to finish his sentence from before with a rare smile.
 Lupa had said that something had gone missing, that what rose in the East settled in the West.
 He'd suspected that his father's Master Bolt had been stolen days before the First Cohort's Eagle had gone missing.
 He now knew he'd been right.
 "…and one hell of a carry-on to declare in customs when it arrives."

+"My whole life has been roles.
+Wolf.
+Roman.
+Demigod.
+Probatio.
+Son of Jupiter.
+Diplomat.
+Captain.
+Centurion.
+Mentor.
+Brother.
+Partner.
+Praetor.
+Prince.
+King.
+Hero.
+Been about rules.
+Restrain yourself, hold back, stay in line, respect the Senate, keep the peace, stick to the plan."
+Jason said, slowly standing at his full height.

+Just like he'd done two years ago, holding up the sky to give a daughter of Minerva a moment of relief.

+No. Not Minerva.
+His Greek side had bled into him too long to call her by that name anymore.

+A daughter of Athena.

+Lifting up the sky had been difficult.

+Leading was a thousand times harder.
+Yet Jason could take it.
+Because he was the strongest demigod in the entire Legion.
+No questions asked.

+"Three years ago, Emperor Nero told me I was a child soldier.
+A boy with a sword fighting monsters, raised in a camp of people just like me.
+People without their parents, people who lost their homes.
+People who lost everything because a monster wanted a meal.
+You don't stop being a child soldier just because you're holding a sword instead of an AR.
+You don't stop being a predator just because the thing in front of you is bigger and stronger than you are.
+I am an Apex Predator, and you are the prey who wandered into my den."
+Jason's initial declaration morphed into a growl.

+"This is not a Republic.
+This is a monarchy, and I am a King.
+And I, Jason Grace, Son of Jupiter, have ordered your execution."

+"I'm going to enjoy this, Krios.
+Just this once, I get to fight on level ground.
+You killed my team, my army is in retreat, and my mission is to stop you.
+As you're about to find out, Titan, the only thing more dangerous for a person than finding out they can't take a blow from Jason Grace, is finding out they can."

+Jason planted his feet on the cold stone, staring the Titan dead in the eyes, unflinching.
+Armor gone, sword scattered, bloodied and bruised.

+But Jason had never needed a blade.
+Lupa had taught him that.

+The Son of Jupiter had been capable of breaking the necks of goddesses since the age of 2.
+He hadn't been trained to push himself for six years in the Legion.
+He'd been taught to hold back.

+Well he didn't need to hold back anymore.

+Jason began walking towards Krios, finally starting to enjoy himself.
+He was smiling, ear to ear.
+The walls of the Titan Fortress began to fracture.
+That son of the sea god had done it.

+"Your soldiers are in full retreat, or are among the dead.
+You think yourself a hero, Son of Jupiter, but at the end of it all, Rome will fall.
+Because you are merely a mortal, and I am a Titan."
+Krios grinned back at him, amused at the tiny kid trying to approach him.

+Jason thought back to everything he had heard about that particular son of the sea god.
+Loyal to a fault, a formidable warrior, a heart of gold, and love without end.

+"That man won't quit as long as he can draw a breath.
+None of his friends will, and neither will any of mine.
+Me?
+I've got a different problem."

+Jupiter usually ensured his children could fight their own battles.
+But this might be the end of the world.
+If they broke the rules today, who could possibly live long enough to care?
+Electricity cracked in Jason's veins, surging through his arms and legs, back and forth through his core, and suddenly he stopped being a demigod.

+The Blessing of Jupiter was upon him.

+He rapped his knuckles against the concrete pillar.
+The fissure burst into existence, expanding from Jason's fingertips straight to the ceiling.

+"I feel like I live in a world made of cardboard," he boomed, feeling the electricity catch like wildfire.
+"Always taking constant care not to break something, to break someone.
+Never allowing myself to lose control even for a moment, or someone could die."

+Krios attempted to throw a spear, but the winds tossed is harmlessly to the side.

+"But you can take it, can't you, big man?
+I don't have to worry about killing you.
+Dying is the one thing you titans always brag about never being able to do."

+Jason was grinning like a wolf on the hunt.
+His prey was in sight.
+This was going to be _fun_.

+"What we have here is a rare opportunity for me to cut loose and show you just how powerful I really am."

+"So you answer "